Skip to main content

 System for Cross-Domain Identity Management (SCIM)

 SCIM is a standard method for automatically exchanging identification data between two systems.
-Although throughout the authentication process, applications can receive identity management system information from SAML and OIDC.
-SCIM uses to maintain user information up to date when new users are added to the application or service, user data is updated, or users are removed.
+Throughout the authentication process, applications can receive identity management system information from SAML and OIDC.
+SCIM is used to maintain user information up to date when new users are added to the application or service, user data is updated, or users are removed.
 SCIM is an essential element of user provisioning in the IAM environment.

 Security Access Markup Language (SAML)